Everything you ever wanted to know about mooring on our canals and rivers.

 Some short-stay mooring sites are designated quiet zones so check the signs and some visitor mooring sites have a number of zones offering different maximum stay times.
 To find out more information please use the search facility on our website.

 Extended stay charges may be payable of £25 per day for every extra day beyond the permitted stay time.
 Please check the signage.
-If you've got a good reason for overstaying such as a mechanical issue please contact our Boat Licence Customer Support Team or call 0303 040 4040.
+If you've got a good reason for overstaying such as a mechanical issue please contact our Boat Licence Customer Support Team, complete our form to request an extended stay, or call 0303 040 4040.

 These are ultra-short stay moorings to allow boaters to top up their supplies at the nearby shops.
 Please don't stay any longer than needed to do your shopping and never longer than the maximum stay time shown on the signage.

 Generally no, there are only a few short-stay moorings where power is available.
 At these sites the power is supplied through smart electricity bollards.

 You can fish as long as you have permission from the local angling club, or a Waterways Wanderer permit, as well as a current rod licence from the Environment Agency, (and you do it within season if you are fishing on a river).
 In England and Wales you can fish generally at any time on most canals and on a river any time except close season, which is mid-March to mid-June.